-While we’ve sprinkled these state park regulations into their pertinent areas, here they are in one digestible chunk.
+While we've sprinkled these state park regulations in, here they are in one digestible chunk.

 You can park in designated areas only. $5 day use permits are required year-round.
 Your camping receipt is accepted as a daily permit for the days you are registered.

 While the park is open from dusk until dawn, quiet hours in the campground are between 10:00 PM and 7:00 AM.
 Check in time is 4:00 PM and check-out time is 1:00 PM.
 General courtesy is always appreciated.

 The official position of the State of Oregon puts it this way---“Activities or conduct which constitutes a public nuisance or hazard”.

 It goes on to say further clarify this way: “prohibits using or operating any noise producing machine, vehicle, device or instrument in a manner that disturbs or may disturb other park visitors”.

 Due to the uniqueness and fragile aspect of the park, park rangers enforce the animal leash law and strongly encourage all park users to stay on trails.